Your Ultimate 3 Days in Marrakech Itinerary

 Souk Exploration

-No 3 days in Marrakech itinerary is complete without getting mildly lost in the souks.
+No Marrakech itinerary is complete without getting mildly lost in the souks.
 We spent the afternoon wandering without a strict plan, which worked surprisingly well.
 The key is to embrace the maze and not panic when Google Maps gives up on you.
 It definitely will not function 100% as you make your way through the tiniest alleys imaginable.
 One pro travel recommendation?
-Purchase an Airalo eSim in advance so that you still have service while you adventure!
+Purchase an eSim in advance so that you still have service while you adventure!

 Recommended Tour: Souks Shopping Tours

 Herboristerie Avicenne is a spice shop that looks almost too perfectly arranged.
 The jars, teas, and spices are beautifully displayed, and it smells incredible.
 I picked up Moroccan mint-lemon tea that I still make at home.
-Adding stops like this to your 3 days in Marrakech itinerary makes the experience feel layered, not just sightseeing-heavy.

 Afternoon at the Riad